We've independently reviewed this article to make sure it's as accurate as we can make it.

 Note: If your microwave is sparking after cleaning, please avoid using steel wool.
 Instead, opt for soft cloths or sponges.

-But if your microwave is sparking without metal, you might want to keep reading.
+If your microwave is sparking without metal, you’ll want to keep reading.

 When the unit makes the microwaves that cook your food, it projects them through a little panel known as a waveguide.
 When the waveguide cover is broken, your microwave is in trouble.

 The waveguide cover is in place to protect the electronics in the microwave oven.
-With a broken waveguide cover, steam and even food particles can build up in the electronics.
+Steam and food particles can build up in the electronics with a broken waveguide cover.

 If you notice sparking coming from a panel in your microwave, a broken waveguide cover is probably the cause.